 The human environment can be defined as a set of natural, social, and cultural values that exist in a given place.
-The following topics will be discussed under the human environment; land use, communities, environmental justice, Section 4(f), Section 6(f), historic properties, hazardous materials, noise, air quality, construction, consideration for bicyclists and pedestrians, and short-term uses versus long-term productivity.
+The following topics will be discussed under the human environment: land use, communities, considerations for bicyclists and pedestrians, environmental justice, Section 4(f) resources, Section 6(f) resources, historic resources, hazardous materials, noise, and air quality.